 One perennial minor annoyance is the requirement to file an original of the return or affidavit of process-service within 72 hours.
 When you're having people served in faraway states or on other continents, as I regularly do, that's often impossible.
 The questionable 72-hour rule remains, but there is a bill that allows copies, faxes, scans etc. instead of the original.

 As always, there are many bills cracking down on domestic violence and sexual abuse, but there is so little of this still left to do that they are either exceedingly marginal, or so imaginative that their net effect may be to give the bad guys more destructive ideas, such as filing lawsuits to retaliate against, or deter, victims' pursuing civil or criminal remedies.
-There is also an interesting proposal for protective orders to include restitution for several economic costs caused by abuse.

 Sexual freedom and discrimination: One bill abolishes the requirements for children to get a parent's or a judge's permission for abortions.
 Others all but outlaw "conversion therapy" for minors, and do several things to banish all forms of anti-gay or anti-trans discrimination.
 And among the first bills to pass both houses are two ratifying the federal Equal Rights Amendment.